-- Place the fluid adjustment assembly on the workbench with its threaded end facing down and allow the Loctite to cure over night. - 10.
-After the Loctite has cured, assemble the fluid adjustment assembly into the gun.
+- 9. Place the fluid adjustment assembly on the workbench with its threaded end facing down and allow the Loctite to cure over night. - 10.
+After the Loctite has cured, install the fluid adjustment assembly into the gun.
+Tighten the adjustment knob (45c) with the 14 mm socket wrench.

 - 1 Lubricate o-rings with petroleum jelly - Carefully apply low strength (purple) Loctite or equivalent to sleeve (45d) external thread.
 Turn sleeve in with sleeve stop (45e) until it bottoms out, then back out 1/8 turn.
-Allow Loctite to cure overnight. - 3 Do not remove u-cup (42) unless damaged.
-Install with lips facing into handle.
-Tighten packing nut (40) until it bottoms.
+Allow Loctite to cure overnight.